stef/libsphinx/README.md

-libdecaf (goldilocks) based sphinx implementation
+libdecaf-based sphinx password storage implementation

 pitchforked sphinx is a cryptographic password storage as described in https://eprint.iacr.org/2015/1099